-- Once in the second stage of the disease, when the parasite has crossed the blood-brain barrier, treatment becomes much more aggressive with more toxic drugs needed to kill the parasite.
-These drugs are also more complicated to administer, usually requiring several weeks of drugs being given intravenously (directly into the veins).
+- However, treatment is more aggressive once in the second stage of the disease, with more toxic drugs needed to kill the parasite after it has crossed the blood-brain barrier.
+These drugs are also more complicated to administer, usually requiring several weeks of drugs being given directly into the veins.

-- Currently, four drugs are registered for treating African trypanosomiasis and are administered free of charge to countries where the disease is a problem.
+- As of 2023, six drugs are registered for treating African trypanosomiasis and are administered free of charge to countries where the disease is a problem.
 These include:

-- Pentamidine – used to treat first stage Trypanosoma brucei gambiense, it generally has no adverse side effects.
+- Pentamidine: for first stage Trypanosoma brucei gambiense, it generally has no adverse side effects.

-- Suramin – used to treat first stage Trypanosoma brucei rhodesiense, it causes some side effects such as urinary tract infections and allergic reactions.
+- Suramin: for first stage Trypanosoma brucei rhodesiense, it causes some side effects such as urinary tract infections and allergic reactions.

-- Melarsoprol – used to treat second stage Trypanosoma brucei rhodesiense.
-It is derived from arsenic and has many unwanted side effects.
-In extreme cases, it has been seen to cause reactive encephalopathy (disorder of the brain) which can be fatal.
+Melarsoprol: for second stage Trypanosoma brucei rhodesiense.
+It is derived from arsenic and has many unwanted side effects including, in some extreme cases, fatal reactive encephalopathy.
 There has also been a spread of resistance to melarsoprol in trypanosomes found in central Africa.

 How can trypanosomiasis be prevented?

-- Prevention is therefore generally aimed at minimising contact with the tsetse fly vector.
+- Prevention is generally aimed at minimising contact with the tsetse fly, including:

-- Reducing transmission via the tsetse fly by using insecticides to kill the insect and deploying fly traps and/or screens in homes to reduce the number of flies entering.
+- using strong insect repellent, using insecticides to kill the insect and deploying traps and screens in homes to reduce the flies entering.